Step out of Your Comfort Zone Now

 That isn’t to say, however, that you need to have anything at stake to step out of your comfort zone at all.
 Sometimes stepping out of our comfort zone means trying new and potentially dangerous things but sometimes you can step out of your comfort zone while sitting on your couch at home.

 Books, movies, and even music can present us with challenging ideas that may be difficult for us to stomach, but that can heighten our understanding of the world, or also of ourselves.

-Emotionally challenging novels like “A Clockwork Orange” and “One Flew Over the Cuckoo’s Nest”, plays like “The Crucible”, and films like “The Purge” and “Requiem for a Dream” can all be challenging to engage with but offer to understand about the human condition and about ourselves that can’t be gained without some discomfort.
-If you’re not much for books and plays, all listed above were made into movies.
+Emotionally challenging novels can help you to understand about ourselves that can’t be gained without some discomfort.
 Maybe reading more will help to take you out of your comfort zone too.
+(Source)